KevinMilacki/WD1_Project/README.md

 This is a website for a fictional arcade called "Arcadian Dreams"

 There are three different pages were created to show off certain skills aquired through the first 12 weeks of the web development program with Code Kentucky.

+Three Project features were requried for this project the ones chosen are as follows:

+- Responsive menu using javascript
+- Animation on hover
+- Accordion Display using Javascript

+Optional features added

+-Insights +80

 <br>
 <br>
 <br>